amazon-science/redset/README.md

 ## Citation
 ```
-TODO: bibtex citation once paper is published by conference
+TODO: bibtex citation will be available once paper is published (VLDB 2024).
 ```